‘Developing people and organisations: through partnership, supporting research capacity development’

 The National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care (NIHR CLAHRC) Greater Manchester is a partnership between providers and commissioners from the NHS, industry, the third sector and the University of Manchester.
 We aim to improve the health of people in Greater Manchester and beyond through carrying out research and putting it into practice.

-Our programme of cross-programme research develops new knowledge about issues common to more than one of our programmes, including workforce and the use of technology, as well as studying how the CLAHRC itself operates.
+Our programme of cross CLAHRC GM research develops new knowledge about issues common to more than one of our programmes, including workforce and the use of technology, as well as studying how the CLAHRC Greater Manchester itself operates.

 Our exploiting technologies programme comprises a range of projects where technology is being developed and used to support care, and in particular, how telephone support can be utilised to improve care and support what patients want.